alexvargash/invoker-plugin-db-snapshots/README.md

     'dump' => [ 'dump_binary_path' => '/usr/local/bin/' ] // <----- This line
 ],
 ```

+## Roadmap

+- Add name for a new Snapshot.
+- Add compression option when creating a new Snapshot.
+- Add keep option when cleaning up Snapshots.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.